open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 2. Recording exceptions as log-based events would result in UX degradation for users leveraging trace-only backends such as Jaeger.

    **Mitigation:**
-   - OpenTelemetry API and/or SDK in the future may provide span events -> log events conversion.
+   - OpenTelemetry API and/or SDK may provide span events -> log events conversion.
 See also [Event vision OTEP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/oteps/0265-event-vision.md#relationship-to-span-events).

 ## Prior art and alternatives

 Alternatives:

 1. Record exceptions only when exception is handled (or remains unhandled).
-This relies on the user applications to log them correctly and consistently, it also makes it impossible to add context available deep in the stack when exception happens.
+This relies on the user applications to log them correctly and consistently, it also makes it impossible to add context available deep in the stack where exception happened.
 2. Record exception events whenever exception is detected (even if exception is handled or rethrown), use additional attributes and/or severity so that it can be filtered out by the processing pipeline.
 This OTEP does not prevent evolution in this direction.
 3. (Variation of 2) Exception stack traces are the most problematic in terms of volume.
-We can record exception type and message whenever caller feels like recording exception event.
+We can record exception type and message whenever caller feels like recording exception information and only record stacktrace when the exception is thrown.
 This OTEP does not prevent evolution in this direction.
 4. OTel may deduplicate exception events and mark exception instances as logged (augment exception instance or keep a small cache of recently logged exceptions).
-This can potentially mitigate the problem for existing application when it and its dependencies log exceptions extensively.
-It does not though help with guidance for the greenfield applications and libraries.
+This can potentially mitigate the problem for existing application when it logs exceptions extensively.
+We should still provide guidance for the greenfield applications and libraries to optimize logging.

 ## Open questions

 1. This OTEP assumes that client libraries (in general) are already instrumented with logs natively.
-It's valid for some environments (e.g. .NET, Java, Python, ?) which have standard or widely used structured logging libraries.
-Are there environments where it's not the case?
+It's valid for some environments (e.g. .NET, Java, or Python) which have standard (or widely used) structured logging libraries.
+In languages and ecosystem without common logging libraries, we cannot rely on exceptions to be logged where they are thrown.
-   - E.g. in JS it's not common to depend on the logging lib.
+   As a result instrumentation libraries may need to log exceptions every time they see them, resulting in possible duplication.

 ## Future possibilities

+1. OpenTelemetry should provide configuration options and APIs allowing (but not limited) to:

+   - Record unhandled exceptions only
+   - Record exceptions based on the log severity
+   - Record exception logs, but omit the stack trace based on (at least) the log level.
+     See [logback exception config](https://logback.qos.ch/manual/layouts.html#ex) for an example of configuration that records stack trace conditionally.
+   - Record all available exceptions with all the details

+   It should be possible to optimize instrumentation and avoid collecting exception information (such as stack trace) when the corresponding exception log is not going to be recorded.

-1. OpenTelemetry API should be extended to provide convenience methods to
+2. OpenTelemetry API should be extended to provide convenience methods to
    - record log-based event from exception instance
    - attach exception information to any event or log

-2. Log-based events allow to capture exception stack trace as structured event body instead of a string attribute.
-It can be easier to process and consume exception events with structured stack traces.
+3. Exception stacktraces can be recorded in structured form instead of their string representation.
+It may be easier to process and consume them in this form.